Why is my mattress hot? 6 Important Tips to prevent overheating while sleeping

-Innerspring mattresses are open structure in the support layer and tend to disperse heat quicker throughout the night.
+Innerspring mattresses are open structures in the support layer and tend to disperse heat quicker throughout the night.

 # 3 – Don’t use a plastic mattress protector

-When it comes to air circulation, polyester is one of the least breathable material you can go with.
+When it comes to air circulation, polyester is one of the least breathable materials.

 Most polyester mattress protectors claim they are durable and boast resistance to chemicals, waterproof, mildew, abrasion, stretch, and mildew.

-While some claims might be true about water-proof, polyester mattress protectors are not performing too well in terms of letting the heat go!
+While some claims might be valid about waterproof, polyester mattress protectors are not performing too well to let the heat go!

 #4 – Keeping your bedroom nice and cool

-Some are built on the outer perimeters of the house where the bedroom is directly under the sunlight for hours.
+Some are built on the outer perimeters of the house.
+The bedroom is directly under the sunlight for hours.

-Your bedroom could be keeping a lot of moist and heat throughout the day.
+Your bedroom could be keeping a lot of moisture and heat throughout the day.

 Make sure you open the door and windows half an hour before you go to bed.